IsCoffeeTho/42-Born2BeRoot/README.md

 **Born 2 Be Root** is a project made to develop the skills of **VM** (**V**irtual **M**achine) or Server creation and maintainence.
 This is Skill Set useful for example when you need to have a mini machine to run code continously with or without supervision where it can cause no major harm.

-The Subject Documentation goes as follows
+The Subject Documentation goes as follows:
 > You will create your first machine in `VirtualBox` (or `UTM` if you can't use `VirtualBox`)
 > under specific instructions.
 Then, at the end of this project, you will be able to set up
 > your own operating system while implementing strict rules.